 - Hear the thunder of stampeding bison in the Welcome Gallery and get oriented for the rest of your Museum visit.

-- Discover the rare and magnificent fossil of a Pliosaur (marine reptile) that lived in Lake Agassiz, that covered Manitoba 95 million years ago – in the Earth History Gallery.
+- Discover the rare and magnificent fossil of a pliosaur (marine reptile) that lived in Cretaceous sea that covered Manitoba 90 million years ago – in the Earth History Gallery.

 - Listen to the waterfall as you wander through a Cree settlement in the Boreal Forest Gallery.

-- In the Nonsuch Gallery you will travel back in time to 17th-century Deptford, England, and step aboard the Nonsuch, the little ship that helped start the HBC company.
+- In the Nonsuch Gallery you’ll travel back in time to 17th-century Deptford, England, and step aboard the Nonsuch, the little ship that helped start the Hudson’s Bay Company (HBC).

-- Learn about the work of North America’s oldest continuously operating business, and see the Royal Charted that established it in the Hudson’s Bay Company Gallery.
+- Learn about the work of the HBC, North America’s oldest continuously operating business, and see the Royal Charter that established it in the Hudson’s Bay Company Gallery.

-- See the diversity of Manitoba plants and animals in the Parklands/Mixed Woods Gallery.
+- See the diversity of Manitoba plants and animals in the Parklands Gallery.

-- Imagine yourself living in a teepee or a Red River log house in the Prairies Gallery. * The NEW Prairies Gallery will open in April 2021, as part of the Bringing Our Stories Forward Gallery Renewal Project.
+- Imagine yourself living in a teepee or a Red River log house observing the changing landscape in the Prairies Gallery.

 The Museum’s collections reflect the heritage of Manitoba and other regions of the world.
 Our nine interpretive galleries explore the interrelationship of pe…